-- Playing of radios and other sound equipment loudly enough to disturb others is prohibited.
+- Sound: Playing radios and other sound equipment loudly enough to disturb others is prohibited.

-- Release and removal of any wildlife — domestic ducks, geese, fish, or other live animals — is prohibited.
+- Wildlife: Do not release or remove any wildlife from the property or lake — domestic ducks, geese, fish, or other live animals.

-- The road and drainage on both sides of the road is owned by the Georgia Department of Transportation.
+- Property Line: The road and drainage on both sides of the road are owned by the Georgia Department of Transportation.
 The City of Brookhaven has a 10 foot “right of way” on all private property to install and maintain structures.

 Silver Lake is managed to maximize the health of the lakes while providing recreational opportunities for members.
 We especially encourage our younger members to enjoy this remarkable resource.
 In order to maintain a healthy fishery while limiting pressure on the Lake, the following regulations apply:

-- All watercraft stored on Silver Lake property must be placed securely in a rented rack space.
-The watercraft must fit on the assigned rack slot — they may not be wider and must fit the length without alterations.
+- Racks: All watercraft stored on Silver Lake property must be placed gunwale facing down and secured/locked in an assigned rented rack space; they may not be wider and must fit the length without alterations.

-- Watercraft must be quiet, passive, safe, and do not disturb others; gasoline motors are prohibited.
+- Watercrafts: Watercraft must be quiet, passive, safe, and do not disturb others; gasoline motors are prohibited.

-- Posting fishing photos or commentary on social media (e.g. Fishbrain, Facebook, Instagram) is strictly prohibited.
+- Photos: Posting photos of fish on any social media network — including Fishbrain, Instagram, Facebook, Twitter — is prohibited.

-- Watercraft must meet Coast Guard regulation, including an approved personal flotation device for each occupant.
+- Safety: Watercraft must meet Coast Guard regulation, including an approved personal flotation device for each occupant.

-- No docks are permitted on our private property.
+No docks are permitted on our private property without a permit.
 Permission must be obtained from Silver Lake Civic Association before constructing any new dock, and before modifying the size or design of an existing dock.

-- Broken, damaged, or unsightly docks are to be repaired and/or removed by the owner within 30 days of notice.
+- Damage: Broken, unsightly, or free-floating docks must be repaired and/or removed by the owner within 30 days of notice.